MarceloCury/MarceloCury/README.md

 - 👋 Hi, I’m @MarceloCury
-- 👀 I’m interested in ambient monitoring
+- 👀 I’m interested in ambient monitoring and capital markets
 - 🌱 I’m currently studying Arduino an Python
 - 💞️ I’m looking to collaborate on ambient monitoring with Arduino
 - 📫 How to reach me marcelo.cury@gmail.com